GustavePate/trello2txt/README.md

 ===========

 Trellomerge allows you to define a master and a slave board.
-The slave board will be updated withthe master cards and lists while keeping its own cards and lists.
+The slave board will be updated with the master cards and lists while keeping its own cards and lists.
+Cards coming from the master board are prefixed in the slave board.

+Use crontab to keep your trello boards synchronized.

 *usage:*